Get ready to renew your policy from 1 July

 Employers who renew their policy online will be able to get a better understanding of the factors that influence their premium calculation, through our policy snapshot page.
 By declaring your wages online, you’ll be able to easily see any discounts you may be benefiting from, compare your claims performance to the industry average, and see how changes to key factors (such as wages or industry rate) have influenced your premium.

 Register now for our WorkCover Connect secure online service to be able to renew your policy online.
+It is now the only way to renew your policy online.

 Certificate of currency